 In the Sermon on the Mount, Jesus Himself went so far as to say people should not swear at all, which obviously includes all mentions of God or any of his names when swearing (Matthew 5:34 - 37).
 The Apostle Paul further expanded the principle concerning how Christians are to communicate when he told the Ephesian church the following.

 Therefore, be imitators of God, as beloved children . . .
 But fornication and all uncleanness or covetousness, do not permit it even to be named among you, as is fitting for saints; Nor filthiness, nor foolish talking or jesting, which are not becoming; but instead, thanksgiving (Ephesians 5:1, 3 - 4, HBFV).

 Why is God so strict regarding when and how people refer to Him?
 It is because any reference to him represents His power, authority, and perfect character.
 He warns His people to not live a wrong way of life while invoking Him (Isaiah 48:1 - 2).

 When believers violate His laws so routinely or in such a big way that it brings disrepute upon him, they are also causing the Third Commandment to be broken in spirit.
 They are encouraging others (i.e., unbelievers) to take God's name in vain because of their own bad behavior.

-A striking Biblical example of causing God's name to be tarnished occurred after King David committed adultery with Bathsheba and had her husband killed in battle in order to come up his affair after she became pregnant.
+A striking Biblical example of causing God's reputation to be tarnished occurred after King David committed adultery with Bathsheba and had her husband killed in battle in order to come up his affair after she became pregnant.
 The prophet Nathan told him the following when confronting him regarding his sins.